ross-newman/dont_panic/README.md

 # Dont Panic
 This is not a test, well actually it is but lets run with it.

-This MangoDB search function queries a back end database for names.
-Below are the setup and install instructions for running this sample code application
+This MangoDB, Express API search function queries a back end database for names.
+Below are the setup and install instructions for running this sample code application.
+Application written in AngularJS, Bootstrap with REST API.

 ## Test Environment